jtscott132/Web-App/README.md

 A basic web app project.
-When run, the file will run the server on local host.
+When ran, the file will run the server on local host.
 From here, different apps can be accessed